ozdemirht/generative-ai/RAG0/Readme.md

 ## Responsible AI

-There are many approaches are presented and these are not necessarily mutually exclusive.
+There are many approaches to shape LLM output, and these are not necessarily mutually exclusive.

 | Method                    | Objective                                                                                                                                            |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|